DesignCon is part of the Informa Markets Division of Informa PLC

 • System-level challenges of multi-voltage design

-• Performance trade-offs: electrical, mechanical, thermal
+• Performance trade-offs: electrical, mechanical, thermal management (air, liquid cooling)

 • Design, architecture and/or SI analysis of complete backplane and cable interconnect systems